Escorted tour

-Escorted tours are a form of tourism in which travelers are escorted in a group to various destinations; they differ from a self-guided tour, when the tourist is not part of an organised group.
+Escorted tours are a form of tourism in which travelers are escorted in a group to various destinations; they differ from a self-guided tour, where the tourist is not part of an organised group.

-Escorted tours (in US English) are also known as Guided tours or Package Tours.
+Escorted tours (in US English) are also known as guided tours.

-Escorted tours are normally conducted by a tour director who takes care of all services from the beginning to end of the tour.
+Escorted tours are normally conducted by a tour director who takes care of all services from the beginning to the end of the tour.
 Escorted tours normally include accommodation, transport, meals and some sightseeing.
 Escorted tours are often conducted by motor coach and usually no more than three nights are spent in each location visited.
-They are usually fast-paced and prices includes almost everything.
+They are usually fast-paced and prices include almost everything.

+Escorted Tours in Canada

+Escorted tours are a popular way to explore Canada, particularly in regions such as the Canadian Rockies and British Columbia.
+Many tours focus on national parks, remote landscapes, and adventure-based itineraries, often incorporating activities such as hiking, wildlife viewing, and cultural experiences.
+Operators typically use motor coaches or minibuses to transport travelers between key destinations like Banff National Park, Jasper National Park, and Vancouver Island.

+Several well-known companies provide escorted tours in Canada, catering to different travel styles and budgets.
+Some focus on luxury experiences, while others offer adventure-style tours designed for younger travelers.
+Companies like Moose Travel Network provide multi-day guided tours emphasizing adventure travel guides, social experiences, and access to off-the-beaten-path locations.